Biyuram Wahge: Political career

 Wahge is a member of the Bharatiya Janata Party (BJP) and is active in the politics of Arunachal Pradesh.
 He embarked on a career in politics after joining the youth wing of the BJP, Bharatiya Janata Yuva Morcha (BJYM), in 2000 and held various positions in the organisation till 2008.
 He was the state general secretary of the BJYM from 2000 to 2003 and became its vice-president in 2003 and remained in this capacity till 2005.
 He became the president of the BJYM in 2005 and held this position till 2008 when he left the organisation for the parent body and became the treasurer of the latter.
 He was promoted to the rank of state general secretary of the BJP in 2014.

 Member of the Legislative Assembly

 In the 2017 Arunachal Pradesh Legislative Assembly by-election, Wahge was given a BJP ticket to contest from Pakke-Kessang Vidhan Sabha constituency.
-Bypoll to this constituency was necessitated following the rejection of Indian National Congress politician and the former Deputy Chief Minister of Arunchal Pradesh Kameng Dolo's plea by the Supreme court against a judgement of the Guwahati High Court declaring the election of Dolo in the 2014 Arunachal Pradesh Legislative Assembly election void.
+Bypoll to this constituency was necessitated following the rejection of Indian National Congress politician and the former Deputy Chief Minister of Arunachal Pradesh Kameng Dolo's plea by the Supreme court against a judgement of the Guwahati High Court declaring the election of Dolo in the 2014 Arunachal Pradesh Legislative Assembly election void.
 Dolo also contested the bypoll from the same constituency but lost against Wahge.